Download

 MCP Servers

 Similarly to the built-in tools, some models may not support all tools included in a given MCP Server.
-Zed's UI will inform about this via a warning icon that appears close to the model selector.
+Zed's UI will inform you about this via a warning icon that appears close to the model selector.

 Text Threads

-"Text threads" present your conversation with the LLM in a different format—as raw text.
+"Text Threads" present your conversation with the LLM in a different format—as raw text.
 With text threads, you have full control over the conversation data.
 You can remove and edit responses from the LLM, swap roles, and include more context earlier in the conversation.

 Errors and Debugging